hoangduytran/blender-manual/manual/getting_started/configuration/defaults.rst

       Opens up the :doc:`Menu Search </interface/controls/templates/operator_search>`.
       This option is good for someone who is new to Blender and is unfamiliar with its menus and shortcuts.

-Theme
-   Choose between a light or dark theme for Blender.
-   Themes can be customized more in the :doc:`Preferences </editors/preferences/themes>`.

-Save New Settings
+Save New Preferences
-   Saves the settings set above and opens the regular :ref:`splash`.
+   Saves the preferences set above and opens the regular :ref:`splash`.

 Saving Defaults